 In setting your more specific inbound marketing goals of generating additional traffic, leads and sales, you first need to know where you stand currently.

-Complete the table on this page by estimating your current sales, marketing and website metrics.
-Since most businesses acquire customers through other channels besides inbound marketing, complete the first column with your key monthly numbers – including all sales and marketing channels.
-Complete the second column with your website as the key marketing channel.
-If you do not know the exact answers, just estimate them.
+Estimate your current sales, marketing and website metrics.
+Since most businesses acquire customers through other channels besides inbound marketing, figure out your key monthly numbers – including all sales and marketing channels.
+CIf you do not know the exact answers, just estimate them.